Pilot sues Southwest after colleague exposes himself

 She also alleges that the Southwest Airlines Pilots Association conspired with the airline and refused to support her.
 She is suing Haak for sexual assault.
 He pleaded guilty last year to a federal misdemeanor charge of committing a lewd, indecent or obscene act and was sentenced to probation.

 Haak’s attorney, Michael Salnick, said Wednesday that his client disrobed only after Janning encouraged him to and never did anything else.
-Neither Southwest nor the union responded to phone calls seeking comment.
+Southwest said it supported Janning and that it will “vigorously defend” itself against the lawsuit.
+The union did not respond to a phone call seeking comment.

-The Associated Press doesn’t normally identify people who say they are victim’s of sex crimes, but Janning through her attorney agreed to the use of her name.
+The Associated Press doesn’t normally identify people who say they are victims of sex crimes, but Janning through her attorney agreed to the use of her name.

 According to the lawsuit filed last week in Orange County, Florida, Janning had never met Haak before August 2020, when she was his co-pilot on a flight from Philadelphia to Orlando.
 She says Haak, a 27-year veteran of the airline, had used his seniority rights the previous day to bump another pilot who had been scheduled to command the flight.
 Janning believes that’s because he saw a woman was the scheduled co-pilot.